Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Buying tip: To prevent damage to the corners, a Princess Cut Diamond should be set with prongs on all four corners.
 Inclusions will generally be hidden by the prongs, so it’s acceptable to choose a Princess Cut with inclusions toward the edges.

 Strong points: The Princess Cut allows for a square outline while still offering nearly the same brilliance as the Round diamond.
 Due to the larger yield maintained from cutting for a Princess, the price per carat is usually much lower than the Round Cut.

 Sample cost (Based on a 1.01 Carat well cut, I Color and a VVS2 Clarity): $3,291 (via Blue Nile).

-Using the technique originally designed to cut emeralds, this diamond shape comes rightly by its name.
+Using the technique originally designed to cut emeralds, this diamond ring shape comes rightly by its name.
 With its large table surface, the Emerald Cut Diamond offers abundant reflections through its long, straight lines or ‘steps.’
 Emerald Cuts are prominent in both square and rectangle.

 Length to width ratio: A traditional Emerald Cut ratio ranges from 1.30 to 1.60, with the most popular choice being 1.50.

 Buying tip: Because of its magnificently large table, inclusions may be more noticeable in an Emerald Cut.
 For this reason, we advise seeking a VS1 or VS2 for the emerald shape.
 Normally an SI1 has a good chance of not being visible.
 But, as you can see in this diamond from James Allen, that is rarely the case in emerald cuts.